 | Best for | Keeping the car long-term, high mileage, used cars | Changing cars regularly, lower monthly budget, newer cars |

 Numbers talk louder than explanations.
-Here is a side-by-side example based on a £15,000 used car, with a £1,500 deposit, financed over 3 years at 9.9% APR.
+Here is a side-by-side HP vs PCP example based on a £15,000 used car, with a £1,500 deposit, financed over 3 years at 9.9% APR.
+You can use a PCP vs HP calculator to run your own figures, but this gives you a clear picture of the difference.

 PCP's monthly payments are £164 less per month in this example - a meaningful difference for many budgets.
 But if you plan to keep the car, the total cost ends up very similar.
 The difference is cashflow: HP costs more each month but you own the car automatically.
 PCP costs less monthly but you will need a £6,000 lump sum at the end if you want to keep it.
 These are illustrative figures.
 The actual rate you are offered will depend on your personal circumstances and credit history.